Stu Strumwasser

 Stu Strumwasser (born March 25, 1966) is an American novelist, entrepreneur and investment banker.
+His novel, The Organ Broker, is a depiction of the global black market for organs—a consequence of the organ shortage crisis in American and around the world—and establishes Strumwasser as a thought leader on the bioethical issues that he has written about for publications like Salon.com.

+Early life and education

+Strumwasser was born on the 25 March, 1966 in Queens, New York and raised in Lynbrook, New York.
 He is a graduate of Cornell University where he studied Marketing/Advertising and Creative Writing.
-His novel, THE ORGAN BROKER, is a depiction of the global black market for organs—a consequence of the organ shortage crisis in American and around the world—and establishes Strumwasser as a thought leader on the bioethical issues that he has written about for publications like Salon.com.

 The Novels

 Strumwasser writes thrillers with underlying socio-political themes.

 His first novel, A METAL SKY, was a coming of age story combined with an exposé of fundraisers for police unions.

 THE ORGAN BROKER, a novel about a black market organ broker, will be released by the Arcade Imprint of Skyhorse Publishing in May 2015.
 While the book is a novel, the author has developed a secondary agenda of advocating for those in need of organ donations.
 In the Salon.com article, published in march of 2013, he said, “The tragic aspect of this particular shortage is that there are plenty of organs and there are things we can do."
 Strumwasser calls on Congress to enact more modern legislation related to the issue of organ transplantation.

 In his next book, THE AMERICAN PARTY, Strumwasser takes on broken government and the unfolding oligarchy being created by the two major political parties.